psybits/gopsydose/README.md

 API_ADDRESS = 'api.whereitis.com'
 ```

-An implementation needs to be present in the code for the name here.
+An implementation needs to be present in the code for the name of the API.